golang-jwt/jwt/README.md

 A [go](http://www.golang.org) (or 'golang' for search engine friendliness) implementation of [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519).

+Starting with [v4.0.0](https://github.com/golang-jwt/jwt/releases/tag/v4.0.0) this project adds Go module support, but maintains backwards compataibility with older `v3.x.y` tags and upstream `github.com/dgrijalva/jwt-go`.
+See the `MIGRATION_GUIDE.md` for more information.

-**IMPORT PATH CHANGE:** Starting from [v3.2.1](https://github.com/golang-jwt/jwt/releases/tag/v3.2.1), the import path has changed from `github.com/dgrijalva/jwt-go` to `github.com/golang-jwt/jwt`.
-After the original author of the library suggested migrating the maintenance of `jwt-go`, a dedicated team of open source maintainers decided to clone the existing library into this repository.
+> After the original author of the library suggested migrating the maintenance of `jwt-go`, a dedicated team of open source maintainers decided to clone the existing library into this repository.
 See [dgrijalva/jwt-go#462](https://github.com/dgrijalva/jwt-go/issues/462) for a detailed discussion on this topic.

-Future releases will be using the `github.com/golang-jwt/jwt` import path and continue the existing versioning scheme of `v3.x.x+incompatible`.
-Backwards-compatible patches and fixes will be done on the `v3` release branch, where as new build-breaking features will be developed in a `v4` release, possibly including a SIV-style import path.

 **SECURITY NOTICE:** Some older versions of Go have a security issue in the crypto/elliptic.
 Recommendation is to upgrade to at least 1.15 See issue [dgrijalva/jwt-go#216](https://github.com/dgrijalva/jwt-go/issues/216) for more detail.